GeigerAI/TrackingMCP/README.md

 2. Create an account and new application for DHL eCommerce
 3. Obtain your Client ID and Client Secret
 4. Uses OAuth2 client credentials flow

+#### OnTrac API Setup
+1. OnTrac requires an active account and API password
+2. To get API access:
+   - Contact ont@ontrac.com to request an API password
+   - Include your OnTrac account number in the email request
+   - Wait for OnTrac to issue your API password
+3. For testing purposes:
+   - The API documentation shows account `37` with password `testpass`
+   - These are example credentials and may not work
+4. Uses query parameter authentication (`pw` parameter)

 ## Usage